 - If using an X2 base radio, visit the Configure X2-Base Radio article.

 - Connect the UW plug end of the USB cable into the center 6-pin port of the X2 data logger or the SOLAR/COM port of an X2-CB buoy.

 - Do NOT connect sensors to the X2 until all proper scripts are enabled and 12V power is supplied to the logger.
-A brand new logger, that has not been configured by NexSens, will immediately begin a sensor detection when 5V power from the USB is applied.
+A brand new logger which has not been configured by NexSens will immediately begin a sensor detection when 5V power from the USB is applied.
 Depending on the sensor, 5V from the USB may or may not be sufficient for the sensor to power on and become available for detection, thus certain sensors will be detected and others will not.

 - For more information on X2 sensor detection, refer to the following articles: